MannanAi/LjMayilananth/README.md

 <a href='https://postimg.cc/MXN3JdkK' target='_blank'><img src='https://i.postimg.cc/MXN3JdkK/20240602-215230.jpg' border='0' width='100%' aspectratio='16:9' alt='20240602-215230'/></a>

-Here You Can Know All Information About Our Me
+Here You Can Know All Information About Me

 # Work

-I Am Was The Managing Director Of Mannan Media Network And Chief Operations Officer Of Mannan Ai Technologies
+I Was The Managing Director Of Mannan Media Network And Chief Operations Officer Of Mannan Ai Technologies

 # Aim